openidl-org/openidl-etl/README.md

 [The backlog can be found here](backlog.md)

+# Developing

+-   to use a new schema use jsonschema2pojo.org to convert from the jsonschema into pojos.
+-   put the pojos into the openidl-etl-staging-processor src/java directory

 # setup aws recources

 ## setup queues

+-   Create input SQS Queue in AWS
+    -   Name: 'openidl-{{ org }}-etl-input-queue'
+    -   Type: `Standard`
+    -   Visibility timeout: `2 minute`
+    -   Message retention period: `2 minutes`
 -   Create staging SQS Queue in AWS
     -   Name: 'openidl-{{ org }}-etl-staging-queue'
     -   Type: `Standard`